nbossard/packlist/README.md

 ### Objectives :
  * free (in terms of free beer)
  * open-source
+ * high respect of user privacy: no usage tracker, no automatic crash report, no data uploaded, no permissions [see FAQ, "where is data stored"](doc/faq.md)

 ### Objectives in term of coding :
  - multi-developer (yes you are welcome to help)